amazon-archives/aws-ai-tracking-bot/dashboard-app/dashboard-app/README.md

 The contents of TrackingBotModel.json at src/assets/TrackingBotModel.json defines the model used by this dashboard app and the model injected into Lex using the LexAppBuilder.

+This application is based on [Vue.js](https://vuejs.org/).

+* A component, Report.vue, was created which handles display of the dashboard.
+* The LexWebUI is loaded into an IFrame in bot-loader-vue.js.
+* App.vue is the primary entry point to the dashboard.
+* main.js loads the application.

 ## Build Setup

 ``` bash